dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/Sand-box-your-VMs.rst

 * Don't worry you will still be able to use Virtual Box but it will be very slow, so I must consider putting the requirements to be Patience or VT enabled processor ;).

 * Well there are many ways to configure you OpenStack installation but I am going to follow `OpenStack-Folsom-Install-guide <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/OpenStack_Folsom_Install_Guide_WebVersion.rst>`_

+* This time I am going to cover all types of networks/ installations that are covered by the above mentioned guide.
+Although it is pretty obvious and easy to deploy other types of installations once you understand what happens in this one, but still I have my exams and nothing better to do!

 There are two different types of configurations that are possible for setting up of Virtual Networks.